Least Damaging Hair Extensions

 Clip-Ins

-You’ll want to avoid heavy wefts of hair, so it doesn’t cause tension.
-Finally, what type of hair the extensions are made of will help determine how to clean them.
+You’ll want to avoid heavy wefts to prevent creating tension.
+Finally, the type of hair the extensions are made of will help determine how to clean them.

 You don’t want to neglect your natural hair either.
-Washing, nourishing, and detangling your hair regularly and gently will ensure your hair is healthy enough to support clip-ins.
+Regularly washing, nourishing, and gently detangling your hair will ensure it is healthy enough to support clip-ins.

-We’ve found a great video below from Luxy Hair on YouTube all about how to wash your clip-in hair extensions.
+We’ve found a great video below from Luxy Hair on YouTube that shows how to wash your clip-in hair extensions.

 Wefts/Sew-Ins